ehrpg/rules/docs/vessels/rooms.md

 _Intrusion_ skill.
 See the security system module for a list of DCs for _Hacking_ and _Intrusion_.

+Airlocks and Hatches also offer space and maintenance stations for space suits.

 ### Docking Hatches

 Most hatches and modules are also docking hatches, which means that they have